materialsproject/pymatgen/docs/usage.rst

 In parallel, we have coded in the pymatgen.matproj.rest module a MPRester, a user-friendly high-level interface to the Materials API to obtain useful pymatgen objects for further analyses.
-To use the Materials API, a user first needs to be registered with the Materials Project, and generate his API key in his profile at https://www.materialsproject.org/profile.
+To use the Materials API, your need to first register with the Materials Project and generate your API key in your profile at https://www.materialsproject.org/profile.
 In the examples below, the user's Materials API key is designated as "USER_API_KEY".

 The MPRester provides many convenience methods, but we will just highlight a few key methods here.